LLNL/coda-calibration-tool/docs/index.md

 5. Immediately you will be prompted to choose a location for your output envelopes.
 We recommend a subdirectory called "Envelopes" in the working data directory (i.e. , Data_new/Envelopes).

 6. Close the Envelope Tool when the progress bar completes.
-The envelopes will be created in the following directory structure: ...Data_new/Envelopes/YEAR/MONTH/EVID/STATION/STA_COMP_EVID_FREQ1_FREQ2_VEL_.ENV In subsequent steps, you can import all stack envelopes created in this envelope tool with "File > Import stack directory…" and choose the "Envelopes" directory.
+The envelopes will be created in the following directory structure: ...Data_new/Envelopes/YEAR/MONTH/EVID/STATION/STA_COMP_EVID_FREQ1_FREQ2_VEL_.ENV In subsequent steps, you can import all stack envelopes created in this envelope tool with "File > Load Stack Directory…" and choose the "Envelopes" directory.

 ### San Francisco Bay Example Dataset